-The spallation target itself will be made of one stopping length of tungsten or lead.
-The target also requires a mounting system, a cooling system, and the apparatus must be designed in such a way that safe extraction can be conducted for servicing.
+The spallation target itself will be made of one stopping length of tungsten, 2 cm in diameter.
+The target requires a mounting system, a cooling system, and the apparatus must be designed in such a way that safe extraction can be conducted for servicing.

 Fortunately, TRIUMF has successfully designed and constructed several spallation targets in the past.
 We have determined that a previously designed spallation target system can be used for the UCN spallation.
 This has therefore resulted in significantly reduced design and construction time, since the system will be a copy of something previously constructed at TRIUMF.
 The entire system will be custom fabricated at TRIUMF.
-The cost of the target system is also well-known for the same reason: that a similar one was just recently constructed.
+The cost of the target system is also well-known for the same reason: similar ones have been constructed recently for other experiments that are currently running.

 The cost breakdown for the spallation target and associated systems is shown in Table 4.
 The materials cost is \$130k.
-Human resource requirements will be discussed as a separate line item.
+Human resource requirements will be discussed as a separate line item (see Item 6).